 Then, jump around!
 Twist and shout!
 Get out the vacuum and dust under the sofa!
 This is where picking a brand that has a generous try and home or return policy is important.
 It’s not easy to know if a suit fits properly just from trying it on in a tiny little fitting room.
 It’s like trying out shoes and romantic partners – you want to be able to test drive a bit first before committing.
 Remember the swimsuit will get slightly larger when wet and will loosen over time so better to go one size down than one size up if you’re between sizes.

 Think about a classic swimsuit shape and colour so that you’ll never look dated (remember those neon neoprene colour-block bikinis with the black outlines?
 So 2015, am I right?)
-What if your swimsuit is even reversible so you can get two looks in one?
+What about getting a reversible swimsuit so you can get two looks in one?
 If you’re going on a trip, consider a swimsuit that you can also pair easily with skirts or shorts so that you don’t have to pack as many pieces.
 Or see if you can also wear your sporty swimsuits for other activities like yoga or running.
 Can you go carry-on only?

 The perfect swimsuit will make you feel amazing, and that in the end is what is most important.
 It’s all about confidence, after all.
 So, swim on, my lovelies and show the world just how awesome you are.